Probers want to talk to the 8th person in the Trump-Russian meeting

 Also present: the president's son, Donald Trump Jr.; son-in-law Jared Kushner; top campaign aide Paul Manafort; Moscow lawyer Natalia Veselnitskaya; Russian-born lobbyist Rinat Akhmetshin; a Russian translator; and publicist Rob Goldstone, who represents Agalarov's pop-star son Emin.
 Kaveladze's attendance was first reported by CNN and the Washington Post.

-The meeting has drawn the interest of investigators because Goldstone told the Trump camp that Vesenitskaya could provide damaging information about Hillary Clinton as an expression of support by the Russian government.
+The meeting has drawn the interest of investigators because Goldstone told the Trump camp that Veselnitskaya could provide damaging information about Hillary Clinton as an expression of support by the Russian government.

-Balber said that Agalarov asked Kavelzade, a native of the Republic of Georgia who lives in the United States, to attend the meeting as a translator for Vesenitskaya, who doesn't speak English.
+Balber said that the elder Agalarov asked Kaveladze, a native of the Republic of Georgia who lives in the United States, to attend the meeting as a translator for Veselnitskaya, who doesn't speak English.

 "He didn’t even know what the topic of the meeting was until he met with Natalia an hour before and walked over with her," Balber said.